joheras/CLoDSA/README.md

 * It is possible to easily add new augmentation techniques and apply them for object classification, localization, detection, and semantic segmentation.

-## Requirements and installation
+## Requirements and installation of the library

-The library uses Python 2.7 and Java, which must be installed.
+The library uses Python 2.7, which must be installed.

 The following packages must be installed: